AI Assistica

 • Need a Google account to access numerous functions and downloads.

-Best For: Research, book discovery or users, who should find something very precise (a passage or topic).
+Best For: Research, book discovery, or users who should find something very precise (a passage or topic).

 Website: https://books.google.com/